peeranha/peeranha-web/app/faq/en.md

 _Post an answer directly from Telegram by using "Reply" action on a notification message about a posted question._

 _If you haven't linked your Telegram account with Peeranha profile yet, bot will allow you to post questions or answers with a Temporary created account.
-Follow the [link](https://peeranha.io/faq/#section_id_1_4) to learn more details_
+Follow the <a href="https://peeranha.io/faq/#section_id_1_4" style="color: #576fed; font-style: italic;">link</a> to learn more details._

 ## Boost